Level3AI-hub/Safuverse/Safucard/Safucardserver/README.md

 ---

-**Powered by BNB Chain** - Analyzing memecoin portfolios on BNB Smart Chain for NFT scorecards.
+**Powered by BNB Chain and .safu** - Analyzing memecoin portfolios on BNB Smart Chain for NFT scorecards.